zhangyuan/aws-auth/README.md

 ## How to use it

-1. Build the project and get the executable program `aws-auth`
+1. Download the binary from [releases](https://github.com/zhangyuan/aws-auth/releases) and make it executable with proper permission, or build the project and get the executable program `aws-auth`

 ```
 cargo build --release